HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 9. If you are using PZN rules, export the PZN rules using the Personalization Administration Portlet functions and save the generated Workspace.nodes file to an external or shared drive, for later use when importing to the target environment.

-    1. Log in to the HCL Portal Home Page.
+    1. Log in to the HCL DX Home Page.
     2. Navigate to **Personalization > Business Rules* > Extra Actions > Export**.
     3. Save the output file.